About Doug Mentes, Esq.

 What Laws Do Minnesota Airbnb Hosts Need to Follow?

 Short-term vacation rental lodging has gained popularity recently, and laws and regulations are beginning to catch up with this new form of lodging.
 For property owners considering this revenue stream, they must understand the various layers of rules and regulations involved—from the federal level, down to the local level.
-Short-term rentals are not subject to state landlord-tenant laws and seem to fall outside traditional hotel and motel lodging regulation.
-Cities and local municipalities …
+Do Landlord-Tenant Laws Apply to Short-Term Rentals?
+Short-term rentals are not subject to state landlord-tenant laws and seem to fall outside traditional hotel and …

 Can I Keep a Tenant’s Security Deposit?

-Minnesota landlords can easily get themselves into trouble with their tenant’s security deposits.
-Even a simple mistake in management, like missing a deadline, could be costly.
-If a landlord withholds any of the deposit, Minnesota law puts the burden on them to demonstrate the expenses are legitimate.
-If not, landlords could be subject to fines, penalties and court costs.
+Minnesota landlords can easily get themselves into trouble with their tenants' security deposits.
+Even a simple management mistake, like missing a deadline, could be costly.
+If a landlord withholds any amount of the security deposit, Minnesota security deposit laws require them to demonstrate that the expenses are legitimate and not ordinary wear.
+If not, landlords could be subject to civil code fines, penalties, and court costs.
 When Can Landlords Keep the Security Deposit?
-Minnesota law allows landlords to keep a tenant’s security deposit in only …
+Minnesota …

 What to Do If You Suspect Housing Discrimination